-Khloe Kardashian Told She Looks ‘Creepy’ And Lamar Odom Reconciliation Rumors
+Khloe Kardashian Told She Looks ‘Creepy,’ And Lamar Odom Reconciliation Rumors

 “Stop your surgeries you’re looking so creepy,” said one.

-“Seems that’s not you ????,” said another.
+“Seems that’s not you????,” said another.

 “Why she look so different,” said another fan.